aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/create-multi-page-tiff-aspose-imaging-java/_index.md

     }
 }
 ```
-- **Explanation**: This block iterates over files in the directory ending with `.img`, adding each as a new frame to the TIFF image.
+- **Explanation:** This block iterates over files in the directory ending with `.img`, adding each as a new frame to the TIFF image.
 The `savePixels` method ensures that pixel data from each loaded image is accurately transferred.

 ### Saving the Multi-Page TIFF Image

 **Overview:**
-Finally, save your multi-page TIFF file to preserve all changes made during processing.
+Finally, save your multi‑page TIFF file to preserve all changes made during processing.

 #### Step 1: Save Your Work
 ```java